diegotty/obsidian_vault/year 3, semester 1/cybersecurity/04 - access control.md

 >[!info] the flow
 ![[Pasted image 20251103184625.png]]
 ## access control models
+we had a high level introduction to this topic at the end of the [[sicurezza|os1 course]]
 ### DAC
 *discretionary access control* (*DAC*) controls access based on the identity of the requestor, and on access rules stating what thre requestors are allowed to do such rules are often provided using an *access matrix* or an *access control list* (*ACL*) or an *extended access control matrix*